 I was raised to pay my respects when a death had occurred in a friend's family.
 We brought prepared food and beverages for the grieving family to give them more time to be with family and friends.
 I recently talked to someone who said she took foods only occasionally to the grieving families.
-What she mostly did was babysit for the family members who had small children, as it was very much appreciated as well.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I have a question of a sensitive nature.
 Our oldest daughter has never had a child.
 Two years ago, at age 42, she conceived only to miscarry.
 She still grieves for that baby, because she feels this was her last chance.

 She has always "mothered" every child in the neighborhood.
 She won't talk about it, but I would truly love to send her a single rose as a remembrance.
 I have miscarried and think I understand, but I don't want to go blundering into something that might cause her more pain.

 Is it better to let her grieve in silence?
 Or to let her know that her dad and I understand her pain and love her?
 Please help.

 How thoughtful of you to want to remember your daughter and your grandchild.
 Sometimes gestures such as "thinking of you" cards or "sharing in you grief" cards with the single rose would mean more than you know.
 Maybe this is what she needs in order to share her burden with her family.
 I am so sorry for your loss.